 How Often Should Pest Control be Done in an Apartment?

-After your apartment is treated, our Smithereen technician will set up a treatment schedule to prevent pests from coming back.
+After your apartment is treated, our Smithereen technicians will set up a treatment schedule to prevent pests from coming back.
 We usually visit every two to three months, but if it’s a serious case, a monthly treatment may be required.

 Do New Homes Need Pest Control?